Peking University Shenzhen Graduate School: Library

+Infrastructure

 The library building is spread over four floors with a total area of 52,000 square meters and was designed by RMJM.
-The library is shaped like " a dragon spanning a river " with a length of 480 meters that mirrors the landscape of the region.
+The library is shaped like "a dragon spanning a river" with a length of 480 meters that mirrors the landscape of the region.
 The library has won several awards for its sustainable design such as 2007 American Institute of Architects Merit award, 2008: The Chicago Athenaeum Museum of Architecture and Design, International Architecture Award and 2008: Hong Kong Design Centre - Design for Asia Merit Award.
 The allied resources of the library include a 260-seat scholarly conference hall, two 78-seat training classrooms, a 60-seat conference hall, 24 personal research rooms, 5 discussion rooms for group discussion, meetings etc.